-A fibre linking the Fox Creek area to the Wabamun and/or Edmonton areas, in conjunction with planned transmission development linking the Hinton/Edson and Valleyview areas to the Fox Creek area, and fibre already procured from the Grande Prairie area to the Fox Creek area, would tie the fibre across all those areas to the backbone fibre network.
-The benefits of such a connection would be high-capacity backhaul from the northwest including the City of Grande Prairie, increased system reliability in the region, secondary paths with low communication latency for five additional 240 kV lines, and a northwest interconnection between the AltaLink and ATCO networks.
+A fibre linking the Fox Creek area to the Wabamun and/or Edmonton areas, in conjunction with planned transmission development in the Fox Creek area, and fibre already procured from the Grande Prairie area to the Fox Creek area would tie the fibre across those areas to the backbone fibre network.
+The benefits of such a connection would be high bandwidth capacity from the northwest including the city of Grande Prairie, increased system reliability in the region, secondary paths with low communication latency for four additional 240 kV lines, and a northwest interconnection between the AltaLink and ATCO networks.